--Dsymbol=value
+-Dsymbol=new\value

-Define or redefine a symbol, associated with value.
-A symbol is an Ada identifier, or an Ada reserved word, with the exception of if, else, elsif, end, and, or and then. value is either a literal string, an Ada identifier or any Ada reserved word.
+Define or redefine symbol to have new\value as its value.
+The permitted form for symbol is either an Ada identifier, or any Ada reserved word aside from if, else, elsif, end, and, or and then.
+The permitted form for new\value is a literal string, an Ada identifier or any Ada reserved word.
 A symbol declared with this switch replaces a symbol with the same name defined in a definition file.